19 Life Science Marketplaces Enabling Research

 R&D Crowdsourcing (open innovation challenges)

-As of the present time, the solvers' network counts more than 380,000 specialists from nearly 200 countries.
+The solvers' network counted more than 380,000 specialists from nearly 200 countries.
 Among the seekers who placed challenges on Innoceptive are Shell, P&G and even US Navy.

 Life Sciences Marketplaces for Hiring Talent